WaxOn/WaxOff

 - Click WaxOff in the toolbar

-- Select a preset from the Preset menu in the toolbar, or dial in your settings manually
+- Select a preset from the Preset menu in the toolbar, or dial in true peak and target loudness in the processor strip

 - Drag your finished mix file onto the window